-- Purchase of verified products - · Handling verified material - Manufacturing and sale of verified products - The basis for making claims and communicating about the verified product status.
+- Purchase of verified products, - Handling verified material, - Manufacturing and sale of verified products, - The pre-conditions for making claims and communicating about the verified product status.
+Note that a separate document - Standard SP-04.
+"Requirements for Claims and Seal Use" - must also be complied with before making any claims.

-Entities verified against this Standard may be involved in one or more of the above activities and some parts of the Standard may not be applicable for all types of organisations.
+Entities verified against this Standard may be involved in one or more of the above activities, and some parts of the Standard may not apply to all types of organisations.

-In particular, land managers (farms, forest harvesting and selling verified material) are only subject to requirements relevant to selling materials and potentially to making claims.
+In particular, land managers (such as farmers and forest management operations) are only subject to requirements relevant to selling materials and making claims.
 Entities verified against this Standard shall be verified against all applicable requirements where they conduct relevant activities.

-Companies involved only in transport, distribution and sale of the products, after the final product is packaged and labelled, do not need to be verified under this Standard.
+Companies involved only in the transport, distribution and sale of the products, after the final product is packaged and labelled, do not need to be verified under this Standard.

 This Standard is effective from the date of approval, as stated in this document.
-This Standard will be updated periodically, and updated versions will supersede previous versions on the publication date.
+This Standard will be updated periodically, and the updated versions will supersede previous versions on the publication date.